Physics-informed compressed sensing for PC-MRI: an inverse Navier-Stokes problem: Introduction

 Even though generic CS methods perform very well in magnitude reconstruction, accurate velocity reconstruction from subsampled $k$-space signals remains a challenge.
 It has been suggested \cite[Chapter~11.1]{Reci2019} that even sparser PC-MRI signals could be reconstructed if a regularization method based on the Navier--Stokes (N--S) {equations} is used.
 However, the effect of the boundary conditions should be equally important in order to capture the velocity profiles in both the lumen and the near-wall region, and to estimate the wall-shear stress\footnote{Wall shear stress is often sought-after in fluid mechanics applications.} with greater confidence.
 Based on these observations, we believe that a general and accurate way of injecting \textit{a priori} knowledge for velocity (phase difference) regularization is in the form of a N--S \textit{boundary value problem}, and not in the form of the N--S \textit{equations} alone.

-Several physics-informed velocity regularization methods have been proposed in the past \cite{Fatouraee2003,Roberts2013,Ong2015,Mura2016,Koltukluoglu2018,Funke2019}, but none of them exploits the full structure of an inverse Navier--Stokes problem where the domain boundary ($\partial\Omega$), the boundary conditions ($\bm{g}_i,\bm{g}_o$), and the kinematic viscosity ($\nu$) are all considered unknown.
-A similar approach is discussed in \cite{Kontogiannis2021}, but the method applies only to fully-sampled PC-MRI signals and unwrapped velocity images.
+\revv{Several physics-informed velocity regularization methods have been proposed in the past \cite{Fatouraee2003,Roberts2013,Ong2015,Mura2016,Bakhshinejad2017,Koltukluoglu2018,Funke2019,Toger2020}, but none of them exploits the full structure of a Bayesian inverse Navier--Stokes problem in which the domain boundary ($\partial\Omega$), the boundary conditions ($\bm{g}_i,\bm{g}_o$), and the kinematic viscosity ($\nu$) are all considered unknown.
+A similar approach is discussed in \cite{Kontogiannis2021}, but the method applies only to fully-sampled PC-MRI signals and unwrapped velocity images.}

-Solving an inverse N--S problem amounts to finding its unknown parameters ($\bm{x}$), which produce a modeled velocity ($\bm{u}$) that approximates the measured velocity ($\bm{u}^\star \propto \Delta\varphi$) in an appropriate norm.
-In this way, not only do we obtain a regularized, noiseless (SNR$=\infty$) velocity field, but we also infer hidden flow-related quantities such as the hydrodynamic pressure ($p$) and the wall shear stresses \cite{Sotelo2016,Zhang2020}, which cannot be measured using conventional MRI or PC-MRI methods, but which naturally arise from the N--S problem.
+Solving an inverse N--S problem ($\mathcal{Z}$) amounts to finding its unknown parameters ($\bm{x}$), which produce a modelled velocity ($\bm{u} \equiv \mathcal{Z}\bm{x}$) that approximates the measured velocity ($\bm{u}^\star \propto \Delta\varphi$) in an appropriate norm.
+In this way, not only do we obtain a regularized, noiseless ($\text{SNR}=\infty$) velocity field, but we also infer hidden flow-related quantities such as the hydrodynamic pressure ($p$) and the wall shear stresses \cite{Sotelo2016,Zhang2020}, which cannot be measured using conventional MRI or PC-MRI methods, but which naturally arise from the N--S problem.
 It is also important to note that, because we jointly reconstruct and segment the velocity field, geometric errors are minimized \cite{Berg2014,Id2019}.

 Our approach to physics-informed CS extends the standard notion of sparsity used in conventional CS methods to a more general notion of a structure \cite{Duarte2011}, which is dictated by the \mbox{N--S} problem.
 Instead of enforcing sparsity during the nonlinear optimization process, we recover a sparse (hidden) structure of the velocity field by enforcing the Navier--Stokes problem as a constraint.
 This is better explained in figure \ref{fig:sparsity_extended}, which shows that the velocity exhibits an underlying low-dimensional structure that is encoded in the unknown parameters $\bm{x}$.
 Based on this, a velocity field can be compressed/decompressed by solving an inverse/forward Navier--Stokes problem.
 In contrast to our approach, a conventional sparsity-promoting and physics-informed velocity regularization method is described in \cite{Bright2013}, but it relies on a pre-existing database (library) containing the dominant eigenmodes of a Navier--Stokes problem that is defined in a pre-set geometry, with pre-set inlet boundary condition.